gephi/gephi-plugins/README.md

 ## Disclaimer

 This code was written for open-source usage, and is mainly written as part of the course Software Engineering with the attempt to write a good piece of code with respect to programming- or software-engineering standards as good as possible.
 However there is a change that are still some bugs in the code.
 It comes without any warranty of merchantability or suitability for a particular purpose.
-The plugin has exclusively been tested under the Windows 10.
+The plugin has exclusively been tested under Windows.